Aaryan1203/CS3520/air_hockey/README.md

-# C291-Final-Project
+# Air Hockey Project
-For your C291 final project you will be implementing the game Air Hockey.
+For your project you will be implementing the game Air Hockey.

 #### Air Hockey has the following components
    * Ball